Cancer is already the leading cause of death for children and adolescents

 Although cancer in children is a rare disease, it is responsible for the majority of deaths among children and adolescents from 1 to 19 years of age, around 8% of the total, according to the José Alencar Gomes da Silva National Cancer Institute (Inca).

 “It is the leading cause of death from disease in Brazil and in developed countries.
-It (cancer) is second only to external causes, such as trauma, and other external agents”, said Flávia Martins, oncologist and member of the board of directors of the Brazilian Society of Pediatric Oncology (Sobope), in an interview with Agência Brasil.
+It (cancer) is second only to external causes, such as trauma, and other external agents,” Flávia Martins, an oncologist and member of the board of directors of the Brazilian Society of Pediatric Oncology (Sobope), told Agência Brasil today.

 The three most common types of cancer among children and young people, in order of frequency, are leukemias, tumors in the Central Nervous System (CNS) and lymphomas.